SaundersEddie/WhatDayIsIt/README.md

 ## Description

 A small app created just to show what national day it is.
-This will also include national holidays. this is an HTML front end with a mySQL database.
+This will also include national holidays. this is an react front end with NodeJS backend.

 # Table of Contents